-This clearly written parent's guide is full of useful and practical advice for helping your child learn to read and write.
+We've created a parent's guide full of useful and practical advice for helping your child learn to read and write.
 It will introduce you to phonics and the different stages of literacy and give you fun ideas for things you can do easily to help develop your child's reading and writing skills.

 When should I start reading with my child?